-When it come time to list your home the first question your going to ask “how do you determine your homes value?”
+When it comes time to list your home the first question you’re going to ask is”how do I determine the value of my home?”

 Three Ways NOT to Determine Your Homes Value

-First lets take a look at three ways that home sellers use to try and determine their homes value.
-But, in no way are these three methods accurate in determining your homes value.
+First, let’s take a look at three ways that home sellers use to try and determine their home’s value.
+But, in no way are these three methods accurate in determining the value of your home.

 Zillow Zestimate to Determine Your Homes Value